controlplane-com/github-actions-example-terraform/README.md

 6. Optionally, add the SHA of a specific commit to deploy.
 Leave empty to deploy the latest.
 7. Click `Run workflow`.

-## Running Example Application
+## Running the App

 After the action has successfully deployed the application, it can be tested by following these steps:

 1. Browse to the Control Plane Console.
 2. Select the GVC that was set in the action's gvc variable.
 3. Select the workload that was set in the action's workload variable.
 4. Click the `Open` button.
-The example application will open in a new tab.
-It will display the environment variables that exist in the running container and the arguments that were used when executing the container.
+The app will open in a new tab.
+The containers' environment variables and start up arguments will be displayed.

 ## Helper Links